Equity and Access

 Telling our Story

-We are working to decolonise our collections, telling our story in a way that acknowledges links to colonialism and historic racism within our Living Collection of Plants and our Preserved Collections including the Herbarium, Library, Archives and Art Collections.
+We are working to decolonise our collections, telling our story in a way that acknowledges links to colonialism and historical racism within our Living Collection of Plants and our Preserved Collections including the Herbarium, Library, Archives and Art Collections.

 Access to our Collections

 Open access to the collections in our care is a priority.
 Further digitisation of our Preserved Collections, offering easy access that supports global scientific and cultural research, is a focus of our new Biodiversity Strategy.

 We are an international organisation working collaboratively around the world in over 55 countries.
 We respect the interests of those with whom we work and are committed to our partners’ safety, dignity and human rights.
-Our Research Ethics Policy will be published and available here shortly.
+Our Research Ethics Policy can be viewed online.

 We are advertising our job vacancies through new channels to reach Black and people of colour and other groups currently under-represented in our organisation.
 We are creating opportunities to enter, progress and lead in our sector - from the development of apprenticeships, work exchanges and secondments, supported by our mentoring scheme, to creating diversity at board level.

 Equity at a Strategic Level

 Launched in June 2021, our new five-year Strategy Responding to the Biodiversity Crisis and Climate Emergency includes objectives to embed racial justice, equity and inclusion across our organisation.

 Shaping our Culture

-We are consulting at every level with our colleagues, students, volunteers and external partners, sharing historic and cultural knowledge about our collections and encouraging new perspectives that will help to shape our inclusive, anti-racist culture for the future.
+We are consulting at every level with our colleagues, students, volunteers and external partners, sharing historical and cultural knowledge about our collections and encouraging new perspectives that will help to shape our inclusive, anti-racist culture for the future.

 Inclusive to All